Vinay-ctrl2001/Bank-Customer-Churn-Analytics/README.md

 **Financial & Product Use**

-  large spike in churn rate with account balance 1k-10k. low 0 account balance have high churn rate and high account balance 200k have high churn risks.
+  large spike in churn rate with account balance 1k-10k. low 0 account balance have high churn rate and high account balance 200 k have high churn risks.

-  Most customers use product 1 (5.1k) and product 2 (4.6k), product 3 and product 4 usage is nigligible.
+  Most customers use product 1 (5.1 k) and product 2 (4.6 k), product 3 and product 4 usage is nigligible.

 **Customer Profile**